ACCIDENTS & EMERGENCY PROCEDURE

 -

-When should you call the police to an accident (in Germany, under Tel.
-110):
+Please call the police (in Germany, under Tel.
+110), if:

 -

-There are injured persons
+There are injured people

 -